 4. During certain times of the year kids are sick . . . a lot

 Pediatric offices are usually packed full from October through March with strep, flu, RSV, you name it.
 If your kid seems to get sick, get better, and then get sick again 2.5 days later, that is usually completely normal.
-Especially in younger kids who do not yet remember to cover their mouths when they cough or when your little one just starts school or daycare and is exposed to a ton of new stuff.
-Don’t panic if he or she seems to have back to back colds, there is a light at the end of the tunnel.
+Especially in younger kids who do not yet remember to cover their mouths when they cough.
+Or when your little one just starts school or daycare and is exposed to a ton of new stuff.
+Don’t panic if they seem to have back-to-back colds.
+There is a light at the end of the tunnel.
 It is called summer.

 5. Immune System

 - Colors!
 Eating a variety of fruits and vegetables daily helps increase your body’s supply of vitamins and antioxidants, and taking a daily multivitamin on top of a healthy diet is also a plus.